 access to and download to your PC, smartphone or Kindle, the fully searchable Military Justice Handbook in a format of your choosing;

 Access the repository of historic articles in the documents folder.

-Alternatively, you may already have access to a web-based case resource and therefore may only want to take out a subscription to the Military Justice Handbook.
-If that is the case, please follow [this link].
 You should be aware that some of the older decisions on the Aspals web site may not be traceable on other on-line resources.